square/reader-sdk-flutter-plugin/doc/get-started.md

    * `NSPhotoLibraryUsageDescription` : This app integrates with Square for card processing.
 Upload your account logo, feature photo and product images with the photos stored on your mobile device.
-1. Update the `application:didFinishLaunchingWithOptions:` method in your app delegate to initialize Reader SDK:
+1. Update the `application: UIApplication,didFinishLaunchingWithOptions launchOptions:` method in your app delegate to initialize Reader SDK:
     ```swift